 Alternative Exam Arrangements (AEAs) are study adjustments offered to students who have been granted special consideration for ongoing support.
 They usually require changes to the scheduled conditions or format of an exam.

-Exams for Semester 2, 2020 will be delivered online due to COVID-19.
+Exams for Summer, 2021 will be delivered online due to COVID-19.
 For the latest information about exams, study resources and support services, visit the exams page.
 If you have a ‘written campus exam’ then your exam will be delivered on campus.

 AEAs apply to all exams, including: